LeoCie/DevOps-Course-Starter/README.md

 ## Trello

-This app uses [Trello](https://trello.com/) to store the to-do items.
-You will need to create a free account and a board of your own.
+This app uses [Trello](https://trello.com/) to store data.
+You will need to create a free account and a board of your own to use the app locally.
-After you've done this, get a key and token from [here](https://trello.com/app-key) and add these into the `.env` file.
+After creating an account you can get a key and token from [here](https://trello.com/app-key), and get the ID of your board, and add these into the `.env` file.

 ## Running the App